Why Amazon Polly is a potential game changer for the publishing industry

 Audio Now from The Globe and Mail

 The Globe and Mail is one of Canada's most widely read print and digital newspapers.
-The Globe and Mail has used Amazon Polly specifically to increase customer engagement.
+In particular, The Globe and Mail has used Amazon Polly to increase customer loyalty.

-According to Greg Doufas, chief technical and digital officer at The Globe and Mail, the newspaper has used Amazon Polly to help users get better access to The Globe and Mail's award-winning journalism.
+According to Greg Doufas, Chief Technical and Digital Officer at The Globe and Mail, the newspaper has used Amazon Polly to help users gain better access to The Globe and Mail's award-winning journalism.

 The newspaper attracts a worldwide audience.
 Articles can even be read aloud in Mandarin.
 Audio Now from The Globe and Mail is a pioneer.
 It's already changing the way The Globe and Mail readers consume content.